pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

     SHA3/512 is a cryptographic hash function from the SHA-3 family and is standardized by NIST.
 It produces a 512-bit message digest.

+.. class:: SHAKE128(digest_size)

+    .. versionadded:: 2.5

+    SHAKE128 is an extendable output function (XOF) based on the same core permutations as SHA3.
+It allows the caller to obtain an arbitrarily long digest length.
+Longer lengths, however, do not increase security or collision resistance and lengths shorter than 128 bit (16 bytes) will decrease it.

+    :param int digest_size: The length of output desired.
+Must be greater than zero.

+    :raises ValueError: If the ``digest_size`` is invalid.

+.. class:: SHAKE256(digest_size)

+    .. versionadded:: 2.5

+    SHAKE256 is an extendable output function (XOF) based on the same core permutations as SHA3.
+It allows the caller to obtain an arbitrarily long digest length.
+Longer lengths, however, do not increase security or collision resistance and lengths shorter than 256 bit (32 bytes) will decrease it.

+    :param int digest_size: The length of output desired.
+Must be greater than zero.

+    :raises ValueError: If the ``digest_size`` is invalid.

 SHA-1
 ~~~~~